guerreiro-diassis/guerreiro-diassis/README.md

-👋 Hi, I’m Diassis Guerreiro
+👋 Hi, I’m Diassis Guerreiro <br>
-👀 I'm interested in technology and I'm studying software development at DevQuest, a course made by Dev em Dobro 🌱 I'm currently learning software development
+👀 I'm interested in technology and I'm studying software development at DevQuest, a course made by Dev em Dobro <br>
+🌱 I'm currently learning software development <br>
-📫 You can get to know me better on linkedin: <a href="https://www.linkedin.com/in/diassis-guerreiro/" target="_blank">https://www.linkedin.com/in/diassis-guerreiro/</a>
+📫 You can get to know me better on linkedin: <a href="https://www.linkedin.com/in/diassis-guerreiro/" target="_blank">https://www.linkedin.com/in/diassis-guerreiro/</a> <br>

 <div>
   <a href="https://github.com/guerreiro-diassis">